-- The final police grant for 2016/17 was published on 4th February 2016. - 15 The key headlines from the settlement are: - 1 year only; - All forces core grant cut by 0.6%;

-- Total funding protected in flat cash terms as long as PCCs maximise ability to increase the precept as provided for in the new flexible referendum principles; - Capital grant cut by £0.984m to £1.488m.
+- 7 The provisional police grant settlement was published on 17 December 2015 for consultation.
+The final figures will be published in February 2016 and are not expected to differ. - 8 The key headlines from the settlement are: - 1 year only; - All forces core grant cut by 0.6%; - Total funding protected in flat cash terms as long as PCCs maximise ability to increase the precept as provided for in the new flexible referendum principles;